All products imported into Great Britain (GB) must comply with the law on contaminants. These laws are put into place to protect public health.

 There are certain types of food which are considered high risk, if you are involved with importing food from a non GB country then you must be aware of this guidance.

-If imported products fail to meet the correct standards they will not be allowed into the UK.
-It is important to note that goods can only be imported through Border Control Points (BCPs), where documentary checks must be carried out and physical checks may be required prior to release.
+If imported products fail to meet the correct standards they will not be allowed into GB.
+It is important to note that restricted goods can only be imported through Border Control Points (BCPs), where documentary checks must be carried out and physical checks may be required prior to release.
 If you are importing foods which contain contaminants you must ensure you import through a BCP, which can check your produce.

-High risk products may be considered high risk if they contain:
+Products may be considered high risk if they contain:

 - contaminants - mycotoxins and aflatoxins

 Information on high-risk products, country of origin and the frequency of checks can be found in Regulation 2019/1793 as amended.
 This Regulation consolidates controls for products of non-animal origin, including aflatoxins, pesticide residues, guar gum and microbiological contamination.

 Products that are controlled at the border, may be permitted to move inland pending the results of laboratory tests.
 However, arrangements must be put in place to ensure that the consignment remains under the continuous control of the competent authorities and cannot be tampered with in any manner pending the results of the laboratory checks.
 This can only be permitted with agreement of the port health authority.

 Until the results of the laboratory checks are known, the consignment must be stored at a Customs-controlled warehouse or a UK External Temporary Storage Facility (ETSF).
 If you have any questions/queries, please email firstname.lastname@example.org

 Foodstuffs with current restrictions